Skip to content

 Does the neck lift leave visible scars?

-The main incision is made under the chin, in a natural fold, and is practically invisible after healing.
-When periauricular incisions are necessary for the removal of excess skin, they are hidden in the folds of the ear and behind it, following the same lines as the facelift.
+The main incision is made under the chin, in a natural fold, and is planned to become discreet after healing.
+When periauricular incisions are necessary for the removal of excess skin, they are positioned in the folds of the ear and behind it, following the same lines as the facelift.

 What is the ideal age to have a neck lift?

-There is no fixed ideal age.
+The ideal age for a neck lift is defined by anatomy rather than by a fixed number.
 I have patients in their mid-thirties to forties with genetic double chins who benefit from an isolated neck lift, and patients in their sixties to seventies who need a neck lift combined with facelift.
-What determines the recommendation is the anatomical condition, not chronological age.
+What determines the recommendation is the anatomical condition, skin quality, platysmal bands, deep fat, gland position, health status and expectations.

 Can I have a neck lift if I have already had chin liposuction before?

-Yes.
-In fact, many of my neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
-The neck lift complements and deepens the treatment, addressing the structures that liposuction did not reach.
+A previous chin liposuction does not automatically prevent a neck lift, but it changes the surgical assessment.
+Many neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
+The neck lift can complement and deepen the treatment by addressing structures that liposuction did not reach.

 What is the haemostatic mesh that Dr. Zamarian uses?

 It is a technique developed by plastic surgeons André and Luiz Auersvald, from Curitiba, which consists of transfixing sutures with nylon thread creating a mesh that eliminates dead space under the skin.
-The benefits are: elimination of the need for drains, drastic reduction of the risk of haematoma, and better contour of the neck.
-The mesh is removed in forty-eight hours in the clinic, simply and painlessly.
+The benefits are: elimination of the need for drains, reduction of the risk of haematoma, and better contour support in the neck.
+The mesh is removed in forty-eight hours in the clinic with planned discomfort control.

 Can men have a neck lift?